valhuber/ApiLogicServer/README.md

 # Usage Overview

-Let's review the 4 steps shown above:
+Let's review the steps shown above:
 1. Create
-2. Customize
+2. Run
-3. Run
+3. Customize

 ### Install - `docker run`
 Once you've installed Docker, the `docker run` command above installs the ApiLogicServer docker (if it's not already there), and starts it, opening a terminal window on the Docker machine.

 The `v ${PWD}:/local/servers apilogicserver/api_logic_server` argument is what enables the ApiLogicServer to create / access the project on your local machine.
 Caveats:
 * Windows - Powershell must be used (due to the `$(PWD)` syntax)
-* `local/servers` is the volume name used by the Docker machine.
-For now, this **must** start with `/local`.
+* `local/servers` is the volume name used by the Docker machine to create projects on your local machine

 <details>
   <summary>Click to see Docker run argument descriptions, and how to inspect Docker environment</summary>